kmehltretter82/frama-c-linux/README.md

 target analyses across 18 distinct source files reach a typed AST.
 The v3 corpus expands this to the complete pinned Kbuild inventory: 75/75 command contexts across all 69 ARM64 KVM C files type from unmodified sources.
+Two focused fixes initially added GCC 15 counted-by fallback typing and permitted ordinary local objects named like standard function-like macros.

+The v4 gate pins clean Linux `548e7bcd0c54`, adds all eight compiled generic `virt/kvm` sources, and types 83/83 command contexts across 77 distinct C files.
+Revision `d18e6fd3dc` replaces the fallback with real GCC semantics:
+Frama-C retains and validates `counted_by` field associations, gives `__builtin_counted_by_ref` its field-dependent pointer type and address, and models GCC's unannotated null result without evaluating the operand.
+The exact `virt/kvm/irqchip.c` command now normalizes Linux's `kzalloc_flex()` counter update to the actual `nr_rt_entries` field.
+Eva does not yet use this metadata as a general flexible-array bounds invariant, so this is semantic plumbing and expanded frontend coverage rather than a proof or a new Linux bug finding.

-Two focused fixes add GCC 15 counted-by fallback typing and permit ordinary local objects named like standard function-like macros.
-This is a frontend milestone, not a new Linux bug finding.
-The first bounded semantic replay now exercises the known 2023 `kvm_arm_set_fw_reg()` stack overflow: an Eva user-copy extent model reports one invalid destination bound for the vulnerable prefix and none for the current guarded function, both inside the complete current
+The first bounded semantic replay exercises the known 2023 `kvm_arm_set_fw_reg()` stack overflow: an Eva user-copy extent model reports one invalid destination bound for the vulnerable prefix and none for the current guarded function, both inside the complete current